theowenyoung/archive-actionsflow/docs/triggers/0-rss.md

 - `event`, required, the value must be `new_item_in_multiple_feeds`
 - `urls`, required, a URL array, the RSS feed URLs
-- `every`, optional, RSS fetch interval, the unit is minute, default value is `5`
+- `every`, optional, RSS fetch interval, the unit is minute, the default value is `5`
-- `skip_first`, optional, if RSS fetch should skip the first items, default value is `false`
+- `skip_first`, optional, if RSS fetch should skip the first items, the default value is `false`
-- `max_items_count`, optional, the feed items max length, default value is `undefined`, it will trigger all feed items
+- `max_items_count`, optional, the feed items max length, the default value is `undefined`, it will trigger all feed items

 ### Outputs